davidyap7/admin/patterns.md

 copyright:

   years: 2015, 2017
-lastupdated: "2017-08-30"
+lastupdated: "2017-10-23"

 ---

+{:shortdesc: .shortdesc}
+{:screen: .screen}
+{:codeblock: .codeblock}
+{:tip: .tip}
 {:new_window: target="_blank"}
-{:shortdesc: .shortdesc}
-{:screen:.screen}
-{:codeblock:.codeblock}

-# Setting up your Bluemix environment
+# Setting up your {{site.data.keyword.Bluemix_notm}} environment
 {: #patterns}

 For a successful project, take time to plan and design which resources you need and what your enterprise requirements are.
-To help you get started with your cloud project, consider the following questions:
+To help you get started, consider the following questions:

 * How many, and what type of, applications will be developed?
 * Which services will the applications need to access?